 His vision blurred, his stub throbbed, his cheeks flushed.

-“It’s more efficient to address issues immediately before you that you know you can correct, rather than issues you can only speculate about,” was something that Werner had always thrown around, right?
+“It’s more efficient to address issues immediately in front of you that you know you can correct, rather than issues you can only speculate about,” was something that Werner had always thrown around, right?
 Right.

 Gilbert eyed Jericho’s retreating back again before peeling off the wall and following the man close behind.
 He kept a safe distance, out of sight.